damianhakert/damianhakert.github.io/source/posts/2017-01-03-set-expectations.html.md

 in everyday life is enormously beneficial to this end.

 Over-communicating is a small cost to pay for the freedom of working remotely.

+## At GitLab

+I wrote this as a response to observations I made at GitLab.
+That said, it already was a company policy to specifically look for people that manage themselves.
+This is [what we write in our handbook on this topic](https://about.gitlab.com/handbook/leadership/):

+> We don't have project managers.
+Individual contributors need to manage themselves.
+Not everyone will be able to do this effectively and be fit for our organization.
+Making someone responsible for managing others will make the job of the people that can manage themselves worse.
+If you manage yourself you have a much greater freedom to make decisions, and those decisions are based on deep knowledge of the situation.
+We want to retain the people that can handle that responsibility and therefore we can't retain the ones that struggle.
+Assigning a project manager/coordinator/case manager/etc. to something is an indicator that something is wrong and we are picking the wrong solution.

+We write these and other lessons in our single source of truth, [our handbook](/handbook).
+Like (almost) everything at GitLab, our handbook is open source and you're welcome to read it and contribute to it.